White Sox on sell phone? Poor start points them in dealing direction

 “This is a good division to be in.”

-Indeed it is, but if and when the front office is faced with the reality that the worst division in baseball is too good for the Sox, and that a rebuild that began in 2016 produced one Wild Card in the abbreviated 2020 season and a division title in 2021 and nothing more, it will be time to shop starting pitcher Lucas Giolito, relievers Kendall Graveman and Joe Kelly and perhaps others to teams with legitimate postseason plans.
+Indeed it is, but if and when the front office is faced with the reality that the worst division in baseball is too good for the Sox, and that a rebuild that began in 2016 produced one wild-card berth in the abbreviated 2020 season, a division title in 2021 and nothing more, it will be time to shop starting pitcher Lucas Giolito, relievers Kendall Graveman and Joe Kelly and perhaps others to teams with legitimate postseason plans.

-Monday’s loss to the lowly Royals in the first of a four-game series with Opening Day starter Dylan Cease pitching signaled another short circuit for a team that had won five of seven after a stunning 10-game losing streak.
+The Sox’ loss Monday to the lowly Royals in the first game of a four-game series with Opening Day starter Dylan Cease pitching signaled another short circuit for a team that had won five of seven after a stunning 10-game losing streak.

 If Cease isn’t something close to the Cy Young contender he was in 2022 — and he hasn’t been with an 8.25 ERA in his last five starts — then what’s the use in pretending to be anything but a seller at the deadline?

 Yoan Moncada, due for $24 million in base salary next season, is under club control through 2025; Tim Anderson, due for $14 million next season, can become a free agent in 2025.
-Eloy Jimenez is under club control through 2016, when he’ll make $18.5 million, but Moncada’s and Jimenez’ injury histories probably affect their trade values.
+Eloy Jimenez is under club control through 2026, when he’ll make $18.5 million, but Moncada’s and Jimenez’s injury histories probably affect their trade values.

-Only a turnaround will prevent the front office from going into sellers mode.
+Only a turnaround will prevent the front office from going into seller mode.

 “We can’t dig ourselves an even deeper hole,” Grifol said.
 “We have to make a move here soon.”